Cos dEstournel Château 1a

 Cos d'Estournel 2010 96p

 Tasted in May 2013.
 Black fruit en masse and alcohol (cherry vodka) are evident on the nose and palate.
 It is a compelling wine with fatty fruit and tannin.
-The fruit is on the border of over-ripeness, and this wine is hugely massive and, honestly, not typical of Bordeaux.
+The fruit is on the border of overripeness, and this wine is hugely massive and, honestly, not typical of Bordeaux.
 Close to Napa Valley style.
 Either you like it, or you hate it.
-I've to be neutral here and can't abstract from the fact that this is high-quality wine.
+I've got to be neutral here and can't abstract from the fact that this is a high-quality wine.

 Cos d'Estournel 2009 98p

-Tasted twice - last time in June 2022.
+I tasted it twice, the last time in June 2022.
 Consistent notes.
-65% C.Sauvignon + 33% Merlot + 2% C.Franc.
+65% C.Sauvignon, 33% Merlot and 2% C. Franc.
 This is an excellent vintage for Cos.
-Intense and aromatic nose of black fruit with the scent of yogurt, distinguished and classy.
+The intense and aromatic nose of black fruit with the scent of yogurt is distinguished and classy.
 Luscious blackcurrants, grained tannin, great acidity, highly complex, and very long on the palate.
 Silky with great elegance.
 There is absolutely nothing to complain about here.
 Perfect modern Bordeaux with style.
 One to enjoy over many years to come.

 Cos d'Estournel 2007 89p